First Visit

 Does it hurt?

-Anyhow, a strong topical numbing cream is used on the treated area before and douring the procedure to give as much relief as possibile.
+Topical numbing cream is used on the treated area before and douring the procedure to give as much relief as possibile.

 How long does it last?